 Earlier I mentioned that you don’t want to use a smaller F-Stop when taking landscape photos.
 This is because landscape photos have a very deep depth of field requirement.
 In order for all of the image to be in acceptably sharp focus, the F-Stop needs to be at F/8 or higher.
 This increases the depth of field.

 While this is not a post about composition, or hyperfocal distance, given the paragraph above I would recommend some reading on those subjects.
 Such as this post:

 While on the topic of sharpness, now is a good time to mention shutter speed.
 When using an aperture value like F/8 or F/11, less light is going to be transmitted.
 This is because the aperture is more closed:

 This will cause the shutter to stay open longer to let in more light.
-This is an opportunity for camera shake, blur and loss of sharpness.
+An unfortunate opportunity for camera shake, blur and loss of sharpness.
 Therefore, you should make sure that the shutter speed is nice and fast.
-You should do this by moving the ISO up slightly until the shutter speed is 1/250 or faster.
+Do this by moving the ISO up slightly until the shutter speed is 1/250 or faster.

-So why is the Canon EF 24–105mm f/4L IS II USM the best Canon lens for Landscape photography?
+This is why the Canon EF 24–105mm f/4L IS II USM is the best Canon lens for Landscape photography?